carterdboyle/wild-oasis/README.md

 If using the deployment at vercel, https://wild-oh-asis.vercel.app, the login information is username: `admin@wild-oasis.com` password: `pass1234`.
 This application is the companion application to [The Wild Oasis Website](https://the-wild-oh-asis-website.vercel.app/) Next.js SSR website where guests make the bookings.
 This SPA app is for the workers at the cabin to manage the bookings.

+The Sidebar on the left has a button to refresh the data so you can see what it looks like when it's up to date.

 # Features

 - Edit and add cabins, with a duplication feature